cpp-linter/cpp-linter-action/README.md

 Otherwise, [nushell] and/or the LLVM-provided bash script will fail to run.

-If installing clang tools fails using the `apt` package manager, then we alteratively try (in order of attempts):
+If installing clang tools fails using the `apt` package manager, then we alteratively try the following sources in order:

 1. PyPI Packages [clang-tidy][clang-tidy-wheel] and/or [clang-format][clang-format-wheel]
 2. Static binaries that we built ourselves; see [cpp-linter/clang-tools-pip] project for more detail.

 ### On macOS runners

-The specified `version` of `clang-format` and `clang-tidy` is installed via (in order of attempts):
+The specified `version` of `clang-format` and `clang-tidy` is installed via the following sources in order (which ever succeeds first):

 1. Homebrew
 2. PyPI Packages [clang-tidy][clang-tidy-wheel] and/or [clang-format][clang-format-wheel]